elatov/elatov.github.io/_posts/2013-02-17-sharing-a-file-encrypted-by-encfs-with-android-and-linux-systems-with-google-drive.md

     Finished!

-Now let&#8217;s do the same thing on the Fedora machine.
+Now let's do the same thing on the Fedora machine.

 ### Install and Setup Grive on Fedora

 There was no pre-compiled package so I had to compile the application my self.
 From the above site they list some prerequisites.
-I was running Fedora 17 so I didn&#8217;t have to compile the prerequisites.
+I was running Fedora 17 so I didn't have to compile the prerequisites.
 Here is my Fedora version:

     moxz:~>lsb_release -a
     LSB Version: :core-4.1-ia32:core-4.1-noarch:cxx-4.1-ia32:cxx-4.1-noarch:desktop-4.1-ia32:desktop-4.1-noarch :languages-4.1-ia32:languages-4.1-noarch:printing-4.1-ia32:printing-4.1-noarch